openaire/guidelines-cris-managers/docs/implementation.rst

 However, it is recommended that CRIS managers keep managed authority lists everywhere where these are feasible.

 **Embedded entities**
-In some cases CRIS system doesn't maintains authority for entities that are linked by entities that are instead of primary interest of the institution and so completely managed.
-This is usually the case for the publication channel that is represented in CERIF as a ``Publication`` but could apply also to other entities such the ``Events``, ``Person``, ``Funding`` and each other.
+In some cases the CRIS doesn't maintain authority over entities that are only of secondary interest for the institution and thus are not managed.
+This is often the case for publication channels that are represented in CERIF as a ``Publication``, but could apply also to parts of other entities such as the ``Event``, ``Person``, ``Funding`` and others.
-In these case, similary to what discussed in the Display names section above, the use of an embedded Entity without Internal Identifier is allowed.
+In these cases, in analogy with the Display names section above, the use of an embedded entity without an internal identifier is allowed.

 .. rubric:: Footnotes